Toolkitman/VIRTUAL-PERSONAL-TRAINER-MATTEO-APPLE-II-AND-HTML-EXAMPLE-/README.md

 definition in the apple ii version, and built a image floppy.
 The new floppy version 3 start from top of the page.

+This chatbot dont records personal data, every chatbot and robot in this pages are only for educational sample and example.